zyairelai/MSSQL-audit-scripts/README.md

 ```
 PS C:\Users\Administrator\Desktop> .\MSSQL_Audit_Script.ps1 -Server "Servername" -WindowsAuthentication
 ```
-- In this case we will replace the "Servername" to **RALPH** for the example above
+- In the case above we will replace the "Servername" to **RALPH** for the example above
 ```
 PS C:\Users\Administrator\Desktop> .\MSSQL_Audit_Script.ps1 -Server "RALPH" -WindowsAuthentication
 ```

-2. This will target specific database name, where the first command is basically doing everything and this will produce less result (cleaner)
+2. This will target specific database name, which will produce less result (cleaner than the previous execution)
 ```
 .\MSSQL_Audit_Script.ps1 -Server "Servername" -Database "DatabaseName" -WindowsAuthentication
 ```